 When arriving at this peaceful and welcoming place, with its kitchen garden, hen house, friendly donkeys and the garden bench inviting you to sit down and enjoy the view, it’s hard to credit that it’s only 90 minutes drive from Dublin or Knock airports – an hour and a half in ‘real’ time, perhaps, but a lifetime away once you start to get tuned in.
 Arriving guests soon slow down, over a cup of tea and a slice of home baked cake, and, as they say themselves, “it’s the perfect place to relax and re-charge the batteries”.

-There’s plenty to do in a relaxing sort of way, with a Norman Castle, Rinn Duin, close to the house - a scenic national trail looped walk around Rinn Duin starts and finishes at the main gate – The Tain trail and Green Heartlands cycle routes also pass close by (two bicycles available for guests’ use), there’s excellent wild brown trout fishing in May and September, the habitat and wild life are a treat by any standards and there are many lovely places to explore.
+There’s plenty to do in a relaxing sort of way, with a Norman Castle, Rinn Duin, close to the house - a scenic national trail looped walk around Rinn Duin starts and finishes at the main gate – The Tain trail and Green Heartlands cycle routes also pass close by (two bicycles are available for guests’ use), and there’s excellent wild brown trout fishing in May and September.
+The habitat and wild life are a treat by any standards and there are many lovely places to explore.

 The front part of the house itself has elegant period features - formal rooms, with tall ceilings and open fireplaces – but it’s not too grand, and the drawing room is an inviting place to while away an hour or three with a good book in front of the fire.

 The back of the house is more recent and everything has been updated, so the three bedrooms all have modern bathrooms (one with bath and separate shower).
 The front room is the largest (and costs a little more) but all are lovely, with the top quality bedding that makes for a peaceful night’s sleep - and one of the back rooms has the best view over the lough.